 - Finally, think twice before you click print!

 Digital access to business-critical records not only helps your organisation become eco-friendly but can dramatically increase workplace efficiency and productivity.
-Did you know it can take workers as long as 15 minutes to locate a single document?
+Did you know I can take workers as long as 15 minutes to locate a single document?
 (MFiles, 2018).
 This totals to almost 60 wasted hours a year, per employee!
-And this isn’t to say that the employee is only going to search for 1 document per day.
+And this isn't to say that the employee is only going to search for 1 document per day.
 The results from this study are astonishing and show how cash and resources are wasted in organisations due to unorganised paper filing systems.

-Rather than simply outsourcing for your paper archive to be scanned, why not integrate a cloud-based document system into your everyday operations.
+Rather than simply outsourcing for your paper archive to be scanned, why not integrate a cloud-based document management system into your everyday operations.
 Awarded Compliance Product of the Year 2020, FreeDocs has vast security and search capabilities which means office workers can access documents quicker than ever before!
 FreeDocs has the capabilities of searching through 238 million records in just 4 seconds.

-On the whole, businesses of any size who make the most of outsourced document scanning services and document management systems will see huge internal benefits as well as corporate achievements of becoming sustainable and eco-efficient.
+On the whole, businesses of any size that make the most of outsourced document scanning services and document management systems will see huge internal benefits as well as corporate achievements of becoming sustainable and eco-efficient.

 Awarded BPO/Outsourcing/Bureau Business of the Year in 2020, Storetec can assist your business in the seamless transition of going paperless.
 We understand that businesses are legally obliged to retain certain records.
 We can work with you to review your archive and decide on the documentation which must be retained and what can be destroyed and recycled.